SocAIty/FastTaskAPI/APIPodv2-Concept.md

 #### Verification

 - Start Qwen3.8 with no APIPod context (locally no vLLM).
 - Deploy the Qwen service privately through the current custom deployment path.
+Use the already deployed test-backend not prod for deployment.
 - Call it through socaity sdk with more than 8,192 input tokens and no framework-supplied completion limit.
+Reuse/refactor existing test in socaity sdk for it.
 - Verify explicit `max_tokens` still works.
 - Verify the native context limit and a deliberate overflow produce accurate errors.